 To operate in a truly safe environment, everyone must fully embrace these rules and make the related behaviors a natural part of their daily work.
 With this in mind, we focus on three key levers:

-- Our employees’ personal commitment.
-Our employees' involvement and experience are essential since safety starts with their accountability.
+- Our employees’ personal involvement and experience.
+These are essential since safety starts with their accountability.
 We encourage employees to systematically report any incidents or anomalies that they may witness.
 To symbolize this principle and make it easier to implement, we have created the "Stop Card" so that every member of the company can step in to prevent safety hazards, identify improvement drivers and facilitate experience sharing.

-- Our stakeholders’ commitment.
+- Our stakeholders’ involvement.
 Safety is everyone's responsibility.
-It concerns both our employees and our partner companies, as they also play a major role in our operations.
+It concerns both our employees and our partner companies' employees, as they also play a major role in our operations.
 This is why safety criteria are a determining factor when we choose our partners, who are thereafter governed by strict specifications.
 In particular, we ensure that they follow our 12 Golden Rules and we carefully supervise all of their missions.